MIMIC95/Gelbooru-Client-MIMIC95/README.md

-# Gelbooru-Image-Downloader-Viewer
-<h1>Gelbooru Image Downloader/Viewer by MIMIC95</h1>
+#Gelbooru Image Downloader/Viewer by MIMIC95

 To use the program you only need to make a Gelbooru account, google it.
 ![image](https://github.com/user-attachments/assets/80f7bf9b-f3e5-4d14-b8d8-706b38470294)